dsarov/MGAP/README.md

 MGAP (Microbial Genome Assembler Pipeline) is an automated pipeline that runs an optimised Velvet assembly followed by gap filling and polishing to produce high-quality, reference-assisted assembly of microbial genomes using paired-end Illumina data.

-<i>What resource managers can MGAP use?</i>

-MGAP currently only works with the PBS (Torque) resource manager.
-If you would like MGAP to utilise different resource managers please contact me at derek.sarovich@gmail.com

 <i>MGAP workflow</i>

 MGAP performs reference assisted assemblies on paired-end Illumina FASTQ reads, either in phred +33 or phred +64 quality score format.
 MGAP cannot be used on single-end data, or for NGS data generated on platforms other than Illumina.